European Union to shine light on shadow banking

-BRUSSELS (Reuters) - The European Commission pledged to tighten control of so-called shadow banking on Friday, answering central bank calls for stricter regulation of the sprawling 46 trillion euro ($61 trillion) sector which has been blamed for aggravating the financial crisis.
+BRUSSELS, April 27 (Reuters) - The European Commission pledged to tighten control of so-called shadow banking on Friday, answering c e ntral bank calls for stricter regulation of the sprawling 46 trillion euro sector which has been blamed for aggravating the financial crisis.

 Policymakers fear that as the regulatory net closes on banks, shadow banking will thrive, with activities traditionally carried out by banks escaping the watch of regulators.